“I think this manic desperation to endlessly extend life is misguided and potentially destructive.”

 Americans seem to be obsessed with exercising, doing mental puzzles, consuming various juice and protein concoctions, sticking to strict diets, and popping vitamins and supplements, all in a valiant effort to cheat death and prolong life as long as possible.
 This has become so pervasive that it now defines a cultural type: what I call the American immortal.

 I reject this aspiration.
 I think this manic desperation to endlessly extend life is misguided and potentially destructive.
 For many reasons, 75 is a pretty good age to aim to stop.

 He rehashed the complete lives system.
-He has determined that we are not productive before and after a certain age, which to him means, you’re not worth all that much at certain ages.
+He has determined that we are not productive before and after a certain age, which means you’re not worth all that much at certain ages.

-The government healthcare monies is ill-spent on the elderly, the very young and the chronically ill.
+The government healthcare monies are ill-spent on the elderly, the very young, and the chronically ill.

 Even though we all want our loved ones to live longer, he thinks it would be better to let them go.

 We wish our children to remember us in our prime.
 Active, vigorous, engaged, animated, astute, enthusiastic, funny, warm, loving.
 Not stooped and sluggish, forgetful, and repetitive, constantly asking, “What did she say?”
 We want to be remembered as independent, not experienced as burdens.

 But the most recent years—the years with progressing disabilities and the need to make caregiving arrangements—will inevitably become the predominant and salient memories.
 The old joys have to be actively conjured up.